lights FAQ Forum github.com/luapower/glue

 glue.extend(dt,t1,...) -> dt

-• falsey arguments are skipped.
+• nil arguments are skipped.

 Uses

-Accumulating values from multiple array sources.
+Accumulating values from multiple list sources.

 glue.append(dt,v1,...) -> dt

-Append non-nil arguments to an array.
+Append non-nil arguments to a list.

 Uses